-Based on the above-mentioned observations the IMs/ABs have the opportunity to revise offers.
+Based on the above-mentioned observations the IMs/ABs have the opportunity to revise offers between X-4 and X-3.5.
 The updated offer is provided to the C-OSS, which - after a consistency check - submits the final offer to the applicant in PCS.